Wetpour Sub Base Specifications

 Each of these three wetpour sub base specifications offers the right performance and safety qualities to support a playground surface.
-If the existing area is already surfaced with porous tarmac or concrete, it is likely that we will be able to lay a wet pour system directly onto this.
+If the existing area is already porous tarmac or concrete, it is likely that we will be able to lay a wet pour system directly onto this.
 However it will depend entirely on the condition on the surfacing.

 This video below shows the full installation of a playground using wet pour graphics and a colourful design.
 The rubber flooring provides safety for children using the different pieces of equipment on this facility.

 Unsuitable Bases for Wetpour

 There are a number of surface types that we would not be able to install the wetpour playground system onto.
 These include: